TrellixVulnTeam/swahilipython_SCMU/Doc/using/windows.rst

 where a large number of installations are going to be performed it is very useful to have a locally cached copy.

-Execute the following command from Command Prompt to download all possible required files.
+Execute the following command kutoka Command Prompt to download all possible required files.
 Remember to substitute ``python-3.8.0.exe`` for the actual name of your installer, and to create layouts in their own directories to avoid collisions between files with the same name.